GiorgioKalmund/UCGUI/README.md

 ## Why UCGUI?

 Simple UIs can easily be created in the editor, however they often need assistance from scripts and other libraries to do things like animation, transitions, etc.
 This is where UCGUI jumps in.
-Building on top of [Unity's built in uGUI](https://docs.unity3d.com/Packages/com.unity.ugui@2.0/manual/index.html) components UCGUI not only easy access to these, but additionally adds fully custom and new concepts and components.
+Building on top of [Unity's built in uGUI components](https://docs.unity3d.com/Packages/com.unity.ugui@2.0/manual/index.html) UCGUI offers easy access to a variety of basic components as well as additionally adding fully custom and new concepts and components.
 <br> UCGUI's built in tools allow easy and accessible creation of [Text](Runtime/Components/TextComponent.cs), [Images](Runtime/Components/ImageComponent.cs), [Buttons](Runtime/Components/ButtonComponent.cs), [Input](Runtime/Components/InputComponent.cs), [Sliders](Runtime/Components/SliderComponent.cs), [Views](Runtime/Components/ViewComponent.cs), [Layouts](Runtime/Components/LayoutComponent.cs) and so much more.
 Everything is based on a singular [BaseComponent]() class and every class is created in such a way that it can be easily inherited from and expanded upon.
 <br><br>The main benefit comes from inherent code-based control over your UI at runtime, allowing dynamic UI combinations to be created faster and frictionless.